AgentMC/Sao19/Translate/En/Part1.md

 It was Kirito who stood next before she finished.

-Next to them, Tsukigaki sniffed the metal wings of the “machine dragon”, and turned away with clearly disappointed face.
+Next to them, Tsukigake sniffed the metal wings of the “machine dragon”, and turned away with clearly disappointed face.

 "Un......, un..., un..., unreasonable, senpai!"